 For Pillar 1 measures, a phase-in period would necessarily have to be foreseen.
 Depending on the type of measure, the gradual implementation (including possible preferential treatments for legacy exposures) should be done more or less smoothly.
 This period could be subject to calm market conditions for a prolonged period of time.
 There should also be a clear understanding about the extent to which banks individually and collectively would have to reduce their holdings of sovereign debt.
 In particular, it is important to understand to what extent, for banks collectively, reductions of sovereign holdings at the level of individual banks might be offset by increases elsewhere, as institutions increase the degree of cross-sovereign diversification in their holdings of sovereign debt.
-To the extent that banks would collectively reduce their holdings of sovereign debt.
-To the extent that banks would collectively reduce their holdings of sovereign debt.
-To the extent takes place.
+To the extent that banks would collectively reduce their holdings of sovereign debt, the question would be what market reactions will be needed to accommodate the "excess" government debt once the adjustment takes place.
 Specific commitments to tighter supervisory measures via enhanced Pillar 2 supervisory review and disclosure requirements should be designed and announced sufficiently in advance so as to ensure a smooth adjustment without any disruption to financial institutions and markets.